swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/breaking_out_of_your_shell.md

 user might want to use.

-There are only three more parts of the pipeline that need to be implemented before the compositor is usable: spawning clients, communicating with clients, and rendering clients.
+There are only three more parts of the pipeline that need to be implemented before the compositor is usable: spawning new clients, communicating to client requests, and rendering client buffers.

 ## Spawning clients in the compositor
 The `WAYLAND_DISPLAY` environment variable is used by clients to determine